 Bowhead Whales: Of the three communities along the Beaufort Sea coast, Barrow is the only one that currently participates in a spring bowhead whale hunt.
-However, this hunt is not anticipated to be affected by Shell's activities, as the spring hunt occurs in late April to early May, and Shell's marine surveys in Beaufort Sea will not begin until July at the earliest.
+However, this hunt is not anticipated to be affected by ION's activities, as the spring hunt occurs in late April to early May, and ION's seismic survey will not begin until October.

 All three communities participate in a fall bowhead hunt.
-In autumn, westward-migrating bowhead whales typically reach the Kaktovik and Cross Island (Nuiqsut hunters) areas by early September, at which point the hunts begin (Kaleak 1996; Long 1996; Galginaitis and Koski 2002; Galginaitis and Funk 2004, 2005; Koski et al. 2005).
+In autumn, westward-migrating bowhead whales typically reach the Kaktovik and Cross Island (Nuigsut hunters) areas by early September, at which point the hunts begin (Kaleak 1996; Long 1996; Galginaitis and Koski 2002; Galginaitis and Funk 2004, 2005; Koski et al. 2005).
 Around late August, the hunters from Nuiqsut establish camps on Cross Island from where they undertake the fall bowhead whale hunt.
 The hunting period starts normally in early September and may last as late as mid-October, depending mainly on ice and weather conditions and the success of the hunt.
-Most of the hunt occurs offshore in waters east, north, and northwest of Cross Island where bowheads migrate and not inside the barrier islands (Shell 2010a, citing Galginaitis 2007).
+Most of the hunt occurs offshore in waters east, north, and northwest of Cross Island where bowheads migrate and not inside the barrier islands.
 Hunters prefer to take bowheads close to shore to avoid a long tow, but Braund and Moorehead (1995) report that crews may (rarely) pursue whales as far as 80 km (50 mi) offshore.
 Whaling crews use Kaktovik as their home base, leaving the village and returning on a daily basis.
 The core whaling area is within 19.3 km (12 mi) of the village with a periphery ranging about 13 km (8 mi) farther, if necessary.
 The extreme limits of the Kaktovik whaling hunt would be the middle of Camden Bay to the west.
-The timing of the Kaktovik bowhead whale hunt roughly parallels the Cross Island whale hunt (Shell 2010a, citing Impact Assessment Inc 1990).
+The timing of the Kaktovik bowhead whale hunt roughly parallels the Cross Island whale hunt.
 In recent years, the hunts at Kaktovik and Cross Island have usually ended by mid- to late September.

 Westbound bowheads typically reach the Barrow area in mid-September, and are in that area until late October (Brower 1996).
 However, over the years, local residents report having seen a small number of bowhead whales feeding off Barrow or in the pack ice off Barrow during the summer.
-Recently, autumn bowhead whaling near Barrow has normally begun in mid-September to early October, but in earlier years it began as early as August if whales were observed and ice conditions were favorable (USDI/BLM 2005).
+Recently, autumn bowhead whaling near Barrow has normally begun in mid-September to early October, but in earlier years it began as early as August if whales were observed and ice conditions were favorable (USDOI/BLM 2005).
 The recent decision to delay harvesting whales until mid-to-late September has been made to prevent spoilage, which might occur if whales were harvested earlier in the season when the temperatures tend to be warmer.
 Whaling near Barrow can continue into October, depending on the quota and conditions.